Michael Farris Smith: Salvage This World (2023)

 Smith's seventh novel, Salvage This World, was published on April 23, 2023, by Little, Brown and Company.
 The book is set in an uncertain time in the future when the Mississippi Gulf Coast has become all but uninhabitable because of the effects of climate change.
 The Gulf hurricane season, once confined to the period of June through November, now never ends.
 The novel follows Jessie, a young mother, and her child, as they come home to see her ghost-haunted father, Wade.
 Jobs are few and resources fewer.
 The Gulf Coast's remaining inhabitants are primarily people who are too poor to leave and grifters who come to prey on them.
 One of those grifters is Elser, a con woman who leads a traveling tent revival she has dubbed the Temple of Pain and Glory.
 In his review for The New York Times, John Brandon said the book portrays a "a Deep South where hospitality feels impossible, from which everyone with means and sense has departed, a society where any vehicle on the road might have a bound (if alive) or bagged (if dead) human as its cargo."

+Lay Your Armor Down (2025)

+Smith's eighth novel is a companion story to Salvage This World, inhabiting the same pre-Rivers hurricane ridden landscape.
+The novel follows two men, who discover a young girl in an abandoned church cellar.
+The girl is being hunted because it is believed she can control the weather.
+The novel was hailed as "brutally brilliant" by the Sun Sentinel and Kirkus Reviews (in a starred-review) described it as an "eerie, transfixing page-turner".
+Lay Your Armor Down was named on of NPR's Best Books of the Year, the second time Smith has earned this distinction for one of his novels (Blackwood).